 Favorites are identified by a minus symbol, and underdogs are identified by a plus symbol.
-It is counter intuitive as our brains think of being favored as a plus, but once you get some practice with spread betting it becomes as natural as riding a bike.
+It can seem counterintuitive since our brains think of being favored as a plus, but once you practice spread betting, it becomes as natural as riding a bike.

-Line shopping using our odds comparison tool could save you a ton of money long term, especially when betting NBA spreads.
+Line shopping using our odds comparison tool could save you a ton of money long term, especially when betting on NBA spreads.

 What to Look for in NBA Totals

-If the Golden State Warriors are playing the Brooklyn Nets, the point total may be set at 240.5 points as both teams play an up-tempo offense and have a plethora of scorers on their roster.
+If the Golden State Warriors are playing the Denver Nuggets, the point total may be set at 240.5 points as both teams play an up-tempo offense and have a plethora of scorers on their roster.

-What Other NBA Bets are Available?
+What Other NBA Bets Are Available?